offbynull/actors/README.md

  1. **Do not block** for I/O, long running operations, thread synchronization, or anything else.
 Multiple actors may be running in the same Java thread.
 As such, if an actor were to block for any reason, it may prevent other actors from processing messages in a timely manner.
  1. **Do not directly access time.** Actors must use the time supplied to them via the Context rather than making calls to Java's date and time APIs (e.g. Instant or System.currentTimeMillis()).

-Following the above implementation rules means that, outside of receiving and sending messages, an actor is fully isolated.
+Following the above implementation rules means that outside of receiving and sending messages, an actor is fully isolated.
 This isolation helps with concurrency (no shared state, so we don't have to worry about synchronizing state) and transparency (it doesn't matter if you're passing messages to a component that's remote or local, the underlying transport mechanism should be transparent).

 ##### Normal Actors